 Caribbean countries are facing an increased threat from natural hazards due to climate change, rising sea levels, and adverse climate events, such as hurricanes, coastal erosion, and drought.
 This risk is exacerbated by insufficient investment in infrastructure across the region, especially in urban settings.
 There is a need to study possibilities for the construction of climate-resilient infrastructure in coastal cities, including green infrastructure which has effectively mitigated damages from storms, hurricanes, and other climate-induced hazards.

-This Technical Assistance (TA) analyzes the current state of urban resilience work in the region with the aim of integrating resilience and stability in the urban infrastructure sector.
+This technical assistance analyzes the current state of urban resilience work in the region with the aim of integrating resilience and stability in the urban infrastructure sector.
 Activities are being implemented in Grenada, Guyana, and Saint Vincent in the Grenadines due to their high vulnerability, strong interest in urban disaster-resilient infrastructure, and based on these countries’ ongoing engagements with the World Bank.